Your Guide to IPMI Hardening and BMC Security

 The flaws in question were found by a security researching firm called Eclypsium.
-SuperMicro has been aware of these issues for a few months and has been working with Eclypsium to resolve.
-As a result, they have been very proactive with releasing patches for many of their motherboards.
+SuperMicro has been aware of these issues for a few months and has been working with Eclypsium to resolve them.
+As a result, they have been very proactive in releasing patches for many of their motherboards.
 SuperMicro has already released patches for the X10 and X11 series, with the X9 series coming soon.
 The first step will be to update your SuperMicro BMC Firmware.

 For a detailed step-by-step guide on how to update your 45Drives BMC IPMI firmware, head on over to our Knowledge Base and follow this guide.

 If you’re unable to take your storage server offline right now to apply the patches but are still concerned about the possible security vulnerability, then you can disable virtual media network traffic by blocking TCP port 623 for now.
 Once you find a better time, you can perform the necessary security patching.

 Please note: This will remove the ability to install any software through your IPMI until you can properly update your motherboard’s firmware.